ChatFAQ/ChatFAQ/widget/README.md

 `customCss`: custom css to be applied to the widget.

+`hideSources`: if the sources should be hidden, by default the sources will be displayed.

 `sourcesFirst`: It will reverse the default order of the sources and the chat, so the message's references will be displayed first.

 `startWithHistoryClosed`: if the widget starts with the history closed, by default the widget has the history opened.